jp7677/hellocoreclr/README.md

 For a nice web programming experience I'm using [Visual Studio Code](https://code.visualstudio.com/) with the following extensions:

-> ESLint, stylelint, HTMLHint, markdownlint, Spelling and Grammar Checker, Cucumber (Gherkin) Full Support, Debugger for Chrome, Wallabyjs for Visual Studio Code
+> ESLint, stylelint, HTMLHint, markdownlint, Cucumber (Gherkin) Full Support, Debugger for Chrome, Wallabyjs for Visual Studio Code

 Note that Wallabyjs is a commercial extension, for that you'll also need to run `npm install wallaby-webpack --no-save` within the ui folder.